ePages-de/epages-devportal/_posts/2018/2018-09-19-epages-you-our-annual-gathering-of-epagees.md

 * Flat hierarchies & company culture
 * How to improve internal communication

-Time was up for the workshop sessions, but of course we had to share with the rest of ePagees how creative we have been in our workshop!
+When time was up for the workshop sessions, we of course had to share with the rest of the ePagees how creative we have been in our workshop!
-So, we proceeded back to the conference hall to make short presentations with our workshop results.
+So, we proceeded back to the conference hall to make short presentations of our workshop results.

-## Team Event: Sailing at the Alster
+## Team Event: Sailing on the Alster

 Having conquered the world with sessions packed with productivity, we were ready to get some fresh air and have some fun!
-Our team event this year was a sailing competition at the Alster.
+Our team event this year was a sailing competition on the Alster.
 Some of us have never been sailing, while some ePagees are certified skippers.
 Just as we were preparing to take off for the sailing school, our CEO spontaneously got on stage to give us all a briefing about the most important rules in sailing, and we were ready to race!